Sage-Bionetworks/BridgeDocs/_articles/ios_get_started.md

 ## Research Task Setup

 To add a custom active task, you will need to set up JSON files defining the task, include factory overrides for any custom steps, and include a storyboard or nib for any custom view controllers.
-See `MotorControl` within the mPower project for an example.
+See `MotorControl` within the mPower2 project for an example.
 Additionally, you will need to set up the task and schema for uploading to synapse and scheduling the task.

 The following example instructions use the "Tapping" test as an example.